BIRD-Laboratories/ConvForever/README.md

 Dataset
 https://huggingface.co/datasets/Spawning/pd-extended
 ### Disclaimer

-Qwen Coder is used heavily in this project.
+Qwen Coder and Qwen Deep Researcher is used heavily in this project.
 Reasonable guardrails are in place to ensure quality of code.
+More proper testing of code will be implemented.